dennism501/graphy-react-interview/README.md

 ### Features

 * 100% test coverage 💯⚡️✨
-* Tested and working on modern browsers (Chrome, Edge, Firefox, Safari)
+* Tested and working on modern browsers (Chrome, Edge, Firefox, Safari) 👀🦊
-* Supports ability to place annotations anywhere on the page.
+* Supports ability to place annotations anywhere on the page
 * Upon creation of an annotation, a marker is placed where the user clicked to indicate the position of the annotation
 * Supports ability to delete a previously placed annotation
 * Supports ability to edit a previously placed annotation